KaneMayfield/Rescue-Lifeboat/README.md

 pull requests are welcome.

 If you're a developer who wants to understand the architecture before diving in, read the constitution.
+I mean i wrote one too but its never too late for civics.

 If you used this to recover your NFTs, drop a note.
 It helps.